wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/how-it-works.rst

 Integrity of policy files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This mechanism is in charge of keeping policy files and scan results aligned.
-Whenever a change in a policy files is detected, SCA will invalidate the results stored in the database for that policy and request a fresh dump of them.
+Whenever a change in a policy file is detected, SCA will invalidate the results stored in the database for that policy and request a fresh dump of them.

 In a nutshell, whenever the hash of a policy file changes, the recovery steps performed are: